gienyne/SenseLink-Firmware-FreeRtos/README.md

 application on a device with only **8 KB of RAM**, then extend it with a full IoT stack to visualise and interact with the running system in real time.

-Every design decision in the firmware — task stack sizes, queue depths, mutex placement, ISR design — was driven by the constraints of FreeRTOS running on the STM32F030R8.
+Every design decision in the firmware: task stack sizes, queue depths, mutex placement, ISR design , was driven by the constraints of FreeRTOS running on the STM32F030R8.

 ---